zhanghe9704/electroncooling/Readme.md

 ## Define the cooler ##

 The __Cooler__ class is provide in "cooler.h".
-The following parameters are required to define an electron cooler: length of the cooler, number of coolers, magnetic field inside the cooler, and the transverse beta functions at the cooler.
+The following parameters are required to define an electron cooler: the length of the cooler, the number of coolers, the magnetic field inside the cooler, and the transverse beta functions at the cooler.
 One can also specifies the dispersion functions, the alpha functions, and the derivative of the dispersion functions at the cooler.
 If not set, the default values for them are zeros.

 ~~~~c++
 double cooler_length = 10;